Effective monitoring and clear evaluation processes are fundamental to the successful

 - Measure 5: Level of unemployment

-Four of these measures will also be used to track progress towards the aims of the Auckland Plan Development Strategy.
+In addition, four of the above measures will specifically be used to track progress towards the aims of the Auckland Plan 2050 Development Strategy.

 - new dwellings consented by location and type